-Prepared by Reviewed by
+Reviewed by

-Sam Harding, B.Sc., Environmental Scientist sharding@envisionconsultants.ca Rob Byers, B.Sc., P.Geo., Senior Hydrogeologist rbyers@envisionconsultants.ca
+Rob Byers, B.Sc., P.Geo., Environmental Scientist Senior Hydrogeologist sharding@envisionconsultants.ca rbyers@envisionconsultants.ca

 8.4.
 QUALIFIER

 EnVision prepared this report solely for the use of the intended recipient in accordance with the professional services agreement.
 In the event a contract has not been executed, the parties agree that the EnVision General Terms and Conditions, which were provided prior to the preparation of this report, shall govern their business relationship.